Forcing Rhubarb In Winter - How to

 Forcing Rhubarb can be done indoors or outdoors to produce a harvest out of season.
-Tender rhubarb stalks can be "forced" during the late winter and early spring.

-The cultivation methods for forcing rhubarb was developed as early as the 1800's.
-At one time West Yorkshire, England produced 90 per cent of the world's winter forced rhubarb in "forcing sheds" which were a common sight across the fields in that area.
-Commercial growers of rhubarb use special forcing sheds, or hot houses, but the home gardener can successfully force rhubarb in a home cellar, a garage, or another outbuilding.
-Forcing rhubard can also be done outdoors, in the garden.
+At one time West Yorkshire, England produced 90 per cent of the world's winter rhubarb in "forcing sheds" which were a common sight across the fields in that area.

 GO to Yorkshire Forced Rhubarb - Growing Red Rhubarb

 The forcing process should begin after the last rhubarb harvest, and before the winter freeze.
-Late fall or early winter, after the tops of the rhubarb plants have died down.

 When forcing rhubarb, start with roots (crowns) that have a large diameter.